What exactly is the New Breed?

 What is the Purple Revolution?

 The Purple Revolution is our effort to affect personal, political, social and systemic change.
-This revolution aims to dismantle and overcome the effects of fear, systemic racism, white supremacy, sexism and the heteropatriarchy through the empowerment and mobilization of artists and activists.
+This revolution aims to dismantle and overcome the effects of separatism and other social ills through the empowerment and mobilization of artists and activists.
 We aim to do this via connection, collaboration, creativity and fun through shared storytelling, relationship building, personal transformation and political action.
 The revolution is based on the pursuit of peace, passion and pleasure for all.

 How can I join the New Breed?

-You can apply for New Breed membership by clicking here and filling out our membership questionnaire.
+You can join us by clicking here and filling out our membership questionnaire.

 Can I join if I’m under 18 years of age?

-Yes, but our Membership Terms mandate that you must be 17 years of age to join our network.
-Some parties within the New Breed may be age-restricted to adults 18 years of age and over.
+Yes, but some parties within the New Breed may be age-restricted to adults 18 years of age and over.

 Who leads and governs the New Breed?